eminovperviz/EmiSoft.CleanArchitecture/README.md

 ## The Infrastructure Layer
 The Infrastructure Project and The Persistence Project.
-The Infrastructure layer should include things like:

 ## The Infrastructure Project